on this page

 - tax agent’s fees.

-You also can’t claim depreciation or instant asset write-offs claimed under the small business entity concessions.
+We also can’t reduce your assessable business income by depreciation or instant asset write-offs claimed under the small business entity concessions.
 These are in Subdivision 328-D of the Income Tax Assessment Act 1997.

 Details we need